Is Tashkent Worth Visiting?

 Uzbekistan is a vast country and with blue-hued Samarkand and windswept Khiva beckoning, it can be tempting to skip Tashkent altogether; jumping on a train and heading for the country’s vast plains.

-However, this would be a mistake.
+In our opinion, this would be a mistake.

 Yes, Tashkent may not be as photogenic, or atmospheric as other cities in Uzbekistan, but it’s still a culturally rich and incredibly interesting place to explore.
 The regular contrast between grey Soviet high-rise buildings, and ancient mosques or bazaars, makes this a surprising and unpredictable city; much more than perhaps Bukhara or Samarkand.